 Faculty sponsors and students are expected to be on site together.
 Sponsors are asked to meet with student collaborators on a regular basis for most of the summer.
 The UTRA Committee expects that the student and faculty member will meet a minimum of once a week so that there are structured opportunities to discuss the ongoing work.
-Students working in the humanities and social sciences should contact Dean Rodriguez if they have concerns.
+Students working in the humanities and social sciences should contact Dean Adetunji if they have concerns.

-Selection Criteria: In short, the quality of the collaboration is a key factor in the selection process.
+The quality of the collaboration is a key factor in the selection process.
 In making these awards, preference is given to students and faculty who have demonstrated a high level of motivation and interest in the field(s) represented in the project and who bring ideas and background that strengthen the probability of a collaborative partnership.
 Additional details are provided in the Applying for an UTRA page.

 Students who are awarded an UTRA and also receive another fellowship from the University (e.g., Royce or Mellon Mays) or from another source will be asked to choose one.

 On-campus housing is NOT provided to summer UTRA recipients.
 Students generally sublet apartments in the Providence area for the summer, or live in summer housing offered by Residential Life.